li3939108/KL-Partitioning/README.md

 # KL-Partitioning
 Min-cut partitioning a graph using kernighan Lin algorithm

-KL algorithm is an old heuristic algorithm for partitioning a graph into two parts, with as small as possible number of cuts between the two parts.
+KL algorithm is an old heuristic algorithm for partitioning a graph into two parts, with equal number of vertices in each part, and as small as possible number of cuts between the two parts.

 Since it is a heuristic algorithm, the minimality is not guaranteed.